nitzanlab/scPrisma/docs/index.rst

 General topology
 -------
-In addition to the circular topology, it is possible to enhance/filter out a topology which is represented by a covaraince matrix designed by the user.
+In addition to the circular topology, it is possible to enhance/filter out a topology which is represented by a covariance matrix designed by the user.

 The principles we use for creating a theoretical covariance matrix are as follows: